MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/utilities.md

 Use `undebug(method)` to stop breaking on the method, or use the UI to turn off all breakpoints.

-For more information on breakpoints, navigate to [How to pause your code with breakpoints in Microsoft Edge DevTools][DevtoolsJavascriptBreakpoints].
+For more information on breakpoints, navigate to [How to pause your code with breakpoints in Microsoft Edge DevTools](../javascript/breakpoints.md).

 ---